Axway/flowmanager/README.md

 ## Helper scripts

-This sections details the usage of the helper scripts included alongside the Flow Central docker-compose.
+This sections details the usage of the helper scripts included alongside the Flow Manager docker-compose.
 There are 2 helper scripts, namely: **gen-amplify-certs.sh** and **gen-certs.sh**.

 Their usage will be detailed in the following sections.